ECuiDev/obsidian-quiz-generator/README.md

 If you want to write your own questions from scratch or modify any saved questions, they must follow the format below to be opened in the quiz UI.
 However, deviations in spacing and capitalization are okay (the parser is case-insensitive and ignores whitespace).

-Text enclosed by curly braces is required but can be anything.
-Text enclosed by angle brackets is optional and can be anything.
+Text enclosed by {curly braces} is required but can be anything.
+Text enclosed by &lt;angle brackets&gt; is optional and can be anything.
 Any other text (not enclosed by either) should be written as shown.
-You are allowed to make any of the callouts foldable by adding a plus or minus.
+You are allowed to make any of the callouts foldable by adding a plus (+) or minus (-).
 For spaced repetition, you are allowed to bold or italicize the question type identifier using any combination of asterisks and underscores.

 #### True or False Format